cecuesta/selective-reprocessing/README.md

 # Selective reprocessing mechanism testing enviroment

+# What to reproduce

+# Tecnoloy skills and requirements

 ## Purpose

  This is the software to configure a testing enviroment for the selective reprocessing mechanism